Laurie Glimcher: Family

 Her daughter, Kalah Auchincloss, J.D., M.P.H., is a senior vice president of regulatory compliance and deputy general counsel for Greenleaf Health and previously was deputy chief of staff for two Food and Drug Administration commissioners.

 Her eldest son, Dr. Hugh Glimcher Auchincloss, is also a physician, currently a cardiothoracic surgeon at Massachusetts General Hospital.
 Her younger son, Jake Auchincloss, is currently the Representative for the Massachusetts's 4th congressional district.

-Women's involvement

-Laurie Glimcher has been considered a champion of women's rights in the scientific community by many of her peers.
-While she was at Harvard, she hired lab technicians with her own research fund to support her postdoctoral fellows after they had babies so that they were allowed to leave by 6.
-This carried on into Glimcher's involvement with the National Institutes of Health to create a similar postdoc grant program caring for family members.

-Glimcher served on the 2005 Larry Summers Task Force for Women in Science and Engineering, where she expressed her disappointment in the rate of progress for women in science.
-She joined this task force after a controversy was sparked when former Harvard president Larry Summers suggested that women might be able to innately do less in science.
-Although she was on the Larry Summers committee, Glimcher still believes that there is still more work to be done.
-She was quoted as saying: "There are not enough women in senior leadership positions, period.
-It hasn't gotten a heck of a lot better since I was in medical school."
-After she was appointed to Cornell's medical school she immediately made changes regarding women's rights.
-She established paid maternity leave, created daycare centers and another postdoc grant program for primary caregivers.
-Upon arriving at Cornell there were 0 out of 19 clinical department chairs filled by women; as of today there are 2.

 NYBC controversy

 In 2015, Glimcher was targeted by animal rights activists over their protest of withdrawal of support for chimpanzees in Liberia by the New York Blood Center where Glimcher had been on the board for two years.

 Boston Globe Spotlight report and corporate board controversy

-When Glimcher began work at Dana Farber, she continued to serve on the board of pharmaceutical company Bristol Myers Squibb even though the company was involved in a legal battle with Dana Farber over patent rights and drug royalties.
+When Glimcher began work at Dana-Farber, she continued to serve on the board of pharmaceutical company Bristol Myers Squibb even though the company was involved in a legal battle with Dana-Farber over patent rights and drug royalties.
 She subsequently resigned from that position and joined another pharmaceutical board, as a director of GlaxoSmithKline.
-Glimcher's dual role as Dana Farber CEO and as director of multiple corporate boards was highlighted in the Boston Globe Spotlight article "Boston’s hospital chiefs moonlight on corporate boards at rates far beyond the national level," and resulted in multiple calls among Harvard physicians and Boston hospital staff for the prohibition of hospital executives from serving on corporate boards.
+Glimcher's dual role as Dana-Farber CEO and as director of multiple corporate boards was highlighted in the Boston Globe Spotlight article "Boston’s hospital chiefs moonlight on corporate boards at rates far beyond the national level," and resulted in multiple calls among Harvard physicians and Boston hospital staff for the prohibition of hospital executives from serving on corporate boards.